 If there’s one quote from Ramana that every serious seeker should know, it’s this one: Inquiry consists in retaining the mind in the Self.
 That’s from Who Am I?
 Here’s the same sentence in another translation: The name ‘ātma-vicāra’ [refers] only to [the practice of] always keeping the mind in [or on] ātmā [oneself].
 That’s […]

-The eyes are the same, don’t you think?
-Both these guys realized the Self spontaneously as children, and both were spending a lot of time absorbed in the Self when these pictures were taken.
-The guy on the left grew up to be Ramana Maharshi, who said that nirvikalpa samadhi can’t bring about Self-realization.
-Maybe […]
+The eyes are very similar, don’t you think?
+Both these young men realized the Self spontaneously as children, and at the time when the pictures were taken, both were spending a lot of time absorbed in the Self.
+The fellow on the left grew up to be Ramana Maharshi, who said that nirvikalpa samadhi can’t […]

 There are two ways to stretch.
 One way is by feel.
 You reach or arch or bend or unbend until you find the position that feels right.
 You know by feel when you’ve unkinked the kinks and decompressed the compression.
 The second way is by following instructions in a book or from a teacher.
 Sound […]